Danish Regions' overall mission is to safeguard the interests of the regions nationally as well as internationally.

 Danish Regions is run by a board of elected regional politicians from the five regions.
 The board is appointed for a four-year period, and reflects the political affinities of the 205 members of the five regional councils.

 At the administrative level Danish Regions has a staff of 160 persons.
-The association is headed by the managing director and his board of three directors.
+The association is headed by the CEO.

 Danish Regions is an autonomous body governed by its members.
 The association is headed by a board appointed for a four-year period by the general assembly.